ProductResearcherAI/Ycombinator/Application/ResearcherryAI_Application.md

 ## Founders

 ### **How long have the founders known one another and how did you meet?
 Have any of the founders not met in person?**
-The founders have known each other for almost one year and have met in person.
+Single founder company.

 ### **Who writes code, or does other technical work on your product?
 Was any of it done by a non-founder?
 Please explain.**
-Kirill developed the core `ProductResearcherAI` agent using the Cursor IDE and advanced prompt engineering.
+Kirill (founder) developed the core `ProductResearcherAI` agent using the Cursor IDE and advanced prompt engineering.
 The Cursor IDE with the set of ProductResearcherAI rules is the MVP for the future ResearcherryAI platform.
 Kirill handles all technical work, including rule creation, integration logic, workflow automation and code writing for it.

 ### Founder Video
 [Video placeholder]